nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 ```
 select <INDEX>
 ```
-- Selects group at index specified in `<INDEX>` and displays list of students in that group.
+- Selects the group at index specified in `<INDEX>` and displays list of students in that group.

 Examples:
 - `select 1` will return a list of students from the first group.